-When used for this purpose, all your savings grow tax-free, and the amount withdrawn is not included in your income purchase.
+When used for this purpose, all your savings grow tax-free, and the amount withdrawn is not included in your taxable income.

-Any amounts not used towards your first home can be transferred tax free to your RRSP or RRIF or paid out and included in your taxable income.
+If you don't use the money for your first home, it can be transferred tax-free to your RRSP or RRIF or paid out and counted against your taxable income.